EternityForest/Acorns/README.md

 The first component in the dot-separated hierarchy is the section name, if the key is in a section.

 In the future, to save RAM, I might not import the config entries that are used by the system.

+acorns.h declares all minIni API functions, so you can directly access the INI file from C++ code, but you should use Acorns.getConfig instead, as the getConfig function lets squirrel code temporarily alter config without touching SPIFFS.

 ### Config Entries
 These config entries control the behavior of Acorns itself.

+### WiFi
+Wifi will be configured at boot if ssid is configured.

 #### wifi.ssid
 #### wifi.psk